myllynen/rhel-performance-guide/README.md

 Transparent Huge Pages (THP) are enabled by default on RHEL and are usually helpful with most applications.
 However, some memory heavy applications such as databases often benefit from static huge pages especially on very large memory systems.
-Some applications (or at least certain application versions) have [higher CPU usage with THP](https://access.redhat.com/solutions/1265183).
+Some applications (or certain application versions) even have [higher CPU usage with THP](https://access.redhat.com/solutions/1265183).

 Considering the above, it is best to check the configuration